-"“So much of our energy is spent in overcoming the constricting environment in which we live that little energy is left for creating new ideas or things.
+“So much of our energy is spent in overcoming the constricting environment in which we live that little energy is left for creating new ideas or things.
 Whenever, however, one breaks out of this rather high-walled prison of the “Negro problem” by virtue of some worthwhile contribution, not only is he himself allowed more freedom, but part of the wall crumbles.
-And so it should be the aim of every student in science to knock down at least one or two bricks of that wall by virtue of his own accomplishment.”"
+And so it should be the aim of every student in science to knock down at least one or two bricks of that wall by virtue of his own accomplishment.” – Charles Drew

-While studying at McGill, Charles also continued to compete in Track and Field.
+While studying at McGill, Charles also continued to compete in track and field.
 In his first year, he set the intercollegiate record in the 120-yard high hurdles with a time of 15.8 seconds.
-He won first place in several events during the Candaian championship and set numerous records.
-He captained the team and guided McGill to five consecutive CIAU track and field championships from 1928-32 before graduating from medical school in 1933 with a Master of Surgery and Doctor of Medicine degrees, finishing 2nd in his class of 127 students.
+He won first place in several events during the Canadian championship and set numerous records.
+He captained the team and guided McGill to five consecutive CIAU track and field championships from 1928-32 before graduating from medical school in 1933 with Master of Surgery and Doctor of Medicine degrees, finishing 2nd in his class of 127 students.